stakater/stakater-docs/docs/content/sre/multi-tenant-operator/integration-config.md

 ## TenantRoles

-TenantRoles are required within the integration config, as they are used to defined what roles will be applied to each tenant namespace.
+TenantRoles are required within the IntegrationConfig, as they are used to define what roles will be applied to each Tenant namespace.
 The field allows optional custom roles, that are then used to create RoleBindings for namespaces that match a labelSelector.

 ::: warning Note:

-If you do not configure roles in any way, then the default OpenShift roles of `owner`, `edit`, and `view` will apply to tenant members.
+If you do not configure roles in any way, then the default OpenShift roles of `owner`, `edit`, and `view` will apply to Tenant members.
 Their details can be found [here](./tenant-roles.html5r)

 ```yaml
 tenantRoles: